Culture in Toronto: Sports

 The Hockey Knights in Canada are two murals at College subway station.
 The murals depicts members of the Toronto Maple Leafs on one side of the station, standing opposite to their rival, the Montreal Canadiens, depicted on the other side of the station.
 Both teams are professional hockey clubs of the National Hockey League.

-Regular sporting events, such as home games of the Toronto Maple Leafs, Toronto Blue Jays, Toronto Raptors, Toronto FC, Toronto Marlies, Toronto Rock, and the Argonauts, bring tourists to the city every year, while the Honda Indy, held every July, attracts fans of auto racing.
+Regular sporting events, such as home games of the Toronto Maple Leafs, Toronto Blue Jays, Toronto Raptors, Toronto Tempo, Toronto Sceptres, Toronto FC, Toronto Marlies, Toronto Rock, and the Argonauts, bring tourists to the city every year, while the Honda Indy, held every July, attracts fans of auto racing.
 The city is also home to the King's Plate, one of the oldest continuously-run horse races in North America.

 Hockey stirs much passion and interest, giving Toronto the sobriquet "Hockey capital".
 Basketball is also increasing in popularity, especially among the city's youth.
 In recent years, the Greater Toronto Area has become recognized as a global hub for basketball talent, with many players in the NBA hailing from the area.
 A championship by a major pro sports team is often marked by celebrations including a parade for the victorious team.
 Meanwhile, the Toronto Argonauts are one of the oldest operating professional sports franchises in North America, being active since 1873.
 Canadian football also originated in the area.

 Toronto nurtures sports rivalries with other Great Lakes cities such as Hamilton (begun in 1873) as well as an intense historical rivalry with Montreal; the cities were two of the Original Six teams to contest the Stanley Cup.
 There is also a growing rivalry with the Ottawa Senators (dubbed the "Battle of Ontario") and the Buffalo Sabres.